Heliophysics Big Ideas

 Heliophysics Big Idea 2.2

-The Sun is made of churning plasma, causing the surface to be made of complex, tangled magnetic fields.
+The Sun is made of churning plasma, causing the surface to be covered with complex, tangled magnetic fields.

 Heliophysics Big Idea 3.1